50 Fl Oz To Liters

 Q: Is the conversion factor always exactly 0.0295735 L/fl oz?

-A: While this is a widely accepted and accurate approximation, the exact conversion factor can vary slightly depending on the definition of the fluid ounce (US vs. UK).
+A: While this is a widely accepted and accurate approximation, the exact conversion factor can vary slightly depending on the definition of the fluid ounce (US vs. Which means uK).
 For most practical purposes, this value provides sufficient accuracy.

 Q: How do I convert liters back to fluid ounces?